rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 Manual (NOT RECOMMENDED)
 ------------------------
-Extract the archive to your Starfield installation folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield").
+Extract the archive to your Starfield installation's "Data" folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield\data").
+Add the plugin file names to your plugins.txt file if they aren't already there, making sure the ones you want enabled are preceded with "*".

 Archive Invalidation
 --------------------